pbredenberg/my-example-release-project/README.md

 # my-example-release-project

-Reproducible test case for an auto-changelog issue
+Reproducible test case for an auto-changelog issue.

+## Example Project Changes

+One